adroidea/bot/README.md

 env:
 ```
-DISCORD_APP_ID
 DISCORD_TOKEN
 MONGO_URI
-NODE_ENV # will push the commands to your server if set to production
+NODE_ENV # will push the commands to your server if set to PRODUCTION
 REDIS_HOST
 TWITCH_CLIENT_ID
 TWITCH_CLIENT_SECRET